Goldilocks. Or, drinking Domaine de la Romanée-Conti.

 The ultimate wine investment

 The unique combination of rarity and excellence over millennia also make DRC the ultimate wine investment.
 Hence the velocity of prices, particularly for Romanée-Conti, is beyond insanity.
 The other DRC wines don’t reach this level, but they are nonetheless hugely expensive.
 Rumours, perhaps apocryphal, include plutocrats leaving a new Ferrari behind in return for a case of La Romanée-Conti.
 In such a market, fakes abound.
-No wonder that these wines rarely fulfil their real role, which is to be opened and enjoyed.
+No wonder that these wines rarely fulfil their fundamental role, which is to be opened and enjoyed.

 These are all good reasons why for most wine lovers, tasting DRC is an idle daydream.
 Previously, I had got close just the once, with an invite from their importers.
 Trust me to be ill on the day.
 It never happened again.